 It includes monitoring incoming and outcoming orders, tracking the supply of raw materials, accessing all data regarding orders, and so on.

 These features are intended to automate and optimize packing, replenishment, shipping, and other warehouse-related processes.

 Generally, ERP for Supply Chain Management can help companies digitize relationships with their suppliers and automate all product-related processes from the supply of raw materials to delivery.

 You can already use third-party services to automate business processes which isn’t a problem — you don’t have to give up on that because of ERP development.

-What’s great about custom CRM software is that you don’t have to give up on using these services, you can just integrate them into the CRM.
+What’s great about custom CRM software, however, is that you don’t have to give up using these services but rather integrate them into the CRM.

 - Data analysis tools.

 Another important thing to highlight is that neither of these flows are mutually exclusive — they’re rather complementary.

 Think about how Financial Management Flow can be combined with Supply Chain Management Flow.
 This shows us that finding the perfect mix of features to cover all business goals is key to a functional, yet financially optimal custom ERP software solution.